MattKotzbauer/plti-asmt1/README.md

 ## Matt Kotzbauer: Python DTLC

 Base implementation of DTLC using Python data classes and CAS.
-Includes evaluator, type checker, check for alpha equivalence, and test cases.
+Includes evaluator, type checker, check for alpha equivalence, and some test cases.

 Files: